dpgaspar/Flask-AppBuilder/docs/installation.rst

 --------------

-When starting your application for the first time, all your models and AppBuilder security tables will be created for you.
+When starting your application for the first time, all AppBuilder security tables will be created for you.
+All your models can easily be created too (optionally).

-**The 'admin' user password will be 'general'**.
+**The initial 'admin' user password will be 'general'**.
 Change it on your first access using the application.
 (Click the username on the navigation bar, then choose 'Reset Password')

 What requirements were instaled